Ashleyhen/resume/README.md

 ### IFA Inventory Forcast Allocation team

 Replacing third party forecasting and inventory application's with much better systems that Kohl's can tailor to its specific needs.
 When IFA receives a purchase order from a analysis our system takes that purchase order, and sends it through a forecasting system to compute the optimal way to break apart, and allocate that order to stores where it will sell best.
-Our system can break orders down to the size level and allocate merchandise of size small, to stores with a small size bias for that specific item saving the the store alot.
+Our system can break orders down to the size level and allocate merchandise of size small, to stores with a small size bias for that specific item saving the store alot.

 ### OLM Order Life cycle Management team